translate/terminator/docs/tbx_conformance.rst

 * **Language:** in TBX the `<langSet>` tag represents a language, but no language list is stored inside the TBX file.
-So if there is a `<langSet>` tag for a given language somewhere inside the TBX file, then this particular language is defined in that TBX file.
-Inside each concept only can exist one `<langSet>` per language, but a given language can have a `<langSet>` in each `<termEntry>`.
-It is essential that at least one `<langSet>` tag is present in every `<termEntry>` tag.
+If there is a `<langSet>` tag for a given language somewhere inside the TBX file, this particular language is defined in that TBX file.
+Inside each concept only one `<langSet>` per language can exist, but a given language can have a `<langSet>` in each `<termEntry>`.
+You need at least one `<langSet>` tag in every `<termEntry>` tag.
 The `<langSet>` tag encloses the language level.
 It goes on concept level.